acltc/url-shortener-app/README.md

     rake db:migrate

-Now, set up the association between links and visits!

-A link has many visits.
+Now, set up the association between links and visits so that a link has many visits.

-Now that we have a new model called visits, we can actually consider a visitor clicking on a link as if they're creating a new visit!
-So we can really move our redirect action out of the links_controller and instead consider it a **create** action which we'll put in a new visits_controller, which we'll create right now as well.

-You'll also have to update that route accordingly.

-Now, in when a visit is "created", you'll create it.
-That is, you'll create a brand new Visit in the database each time a link is visited.
-You can grab the visitor's IP address with a special method available in Rails controllers:
+Let's save each visit in the database each time a link is visited - including the ip address of visitor.

-    request.remote_ip
+How do we grab the ip address, you ask?

+Well here's how:

 The **request.remote_ip** method is a special method available inside Rails controllers which allows us to see a user's IP address.
 Pretty cool!

-Next, set up a link show page so a user can see number of visits for that link.
+Yet another feature: Set up a link show page so a user can see number of visits for that link.

 And in the view (which you'll have to create as **app/views/links/show.html.erb**):